Start page

 σαγαρισ (sagaris), battle-ax, weapon of the Scythians – OE. sacu "war" and earh “arrow”.

-The names of the Scythian clothing σακυνδακη and big fish αντακαιοι can also have Anglo-Saxon origin.
-Similarly, a lot of proper names and titles of the peoples of the Scythian and Sarmatian times can be decrypted using the Old English or Saxon.
+The name of large boneless fish αντακαιοι may also have Anglo-Saxon origin.
+Similarly, a lot of proper names and titles of the peoples of the Scythian and Sarmatian times can be decrypted using Old English or Saxon.
 All they are summarized in Alan-Anglo-Saxon Onomasticon and some excerpts from it are given below:

 Βορυσθενεοσ (Boristheneos), the Dnieper River – OE. bearu, Gen. bearwes „forest”, đennan „to expand, extend”.

 Γνυροσ (gnuros), the son of Lykos, the father of Anacharsis – as Shaposhnikov asserts, the name has no features as of Indo-Iranian and Eastern-Iranian origin (SHAPOSHNIKOV A.K.
 2005, 39), but cf. OE gnyrran "to grind".
 Akin Germanic words mean "to roar, growl."
 These senses do not seem suitable for a name, but derived nouns from these verbs could be the name of a beast.
 Ukrainian, Belorussian, Russian, Polish words knur, knur mean "a male pig".
 Moreover, in the same languages, as well as in Slovak and Lusatian, there are words close to the Greek form of the word (Ukr., Rus. knoroz, Blr. knorez, Slk. kurnaz, Pol. kiernoz, Up.-Lus. kundroz – all "male pig").
-In the etymological dictionaries of the Ukrainian and Russian languages, explanations of the origin of all these words are considered unsatisfactory, not quite clear or onomatopoeic (A. VASMER MAX.
+In the etymological dictionaries of the Ukrainian and Russian languages, explanations of the origin of all these words are considered unsatisfactory, not quite clear, or onomatopoeic (A. VASMER MAX.
 1967: 264-265 and A. MELNYCHUK O.S., Ed.
 1985: 474) as a corresponding root is absent in the Slavic languages.
-It can be assumed that in Old English there was the word gnyr "boar, wild boar" and it was borrowed by the Slavs in this sense.
+It can be assumed that in Old English there was the word *gnyr "boar, wild boar".
+It was borrowed in this sense by the Slavs.
 Thus, the name of the king's grandson could mean "wild boar".
 Cf. Θυσκεσ.
-How the Slavic languages have got also the Greek form of the word, it is necessary to find out, because such word is absent in the Greek language.
+How the Slavic languages have got also the Greek form of the word, it is necessary to find out, because such a word is absent in the Greek language.
 Perhaps, in the language of the Greeks who inhabited Ukraine in Scythian times, it existed, being borrowed from the neighboring Anglo-Saxons.

 Ιδανθιρσοσ (Idantirsos), Scythian king – OE eadan "performed, satisfied” and đyrs "a giant, demon, wizard".